 Due to the low light level and moderately concentrated beam pattern this light is not a good value.

 It's worth spending slightly more for a brighter (safer) light.
-Specifically, we recommend the Knog Blinder 4 Standard
+We recommend you take a look at the Knog Blinder MOB.

 OutdoorGearLab Member Reviews